icwells/veterinaryPathology/README.md

 	-r R		Path to records file with age, sex, and cancer type (NWZP only; not required).
 	-o O		Output file.

-### extractNWZP.py
+### extractAgeSexDiagnosis.py
-This script will extract age, sex, and cancer type and location from the downloaded NWZP records.
+This script will extract age, sex, and cancer type and location from the input file.
+Make sure cancerdict.tsv is in the same directory.

-	python extractNWZP.py -i path_to_records_file -o path_to_output
+	python extractNWZP.py -c column -i path/to/records/file -o path/to/output

+	-h, --help	show this help message and exit
+	-i I		Path to input file.
+	-o O		Output file.
+	-c C		ID column number (first column by default).

 ### getEntries.py
 This script can be used to count the number of unique entries found in a given column of a file, extract values from a given column, or identify multiple entries.